 Please take a moment to read the helpful procedures below for enrolling.
 Remember, this is a general guide, but is not intended to be comprehensive.
 Each student is individually responsible to meet deadlines and ensure they are enrolled in a minimum of 12 units every academic quarter (fall, winter, spring).
-Students can enroll in courses and check their study list on R'Web prior to the deadlines as outlined here: http://registrar.ucr.edu/registrar/academic-calendar/index.html.
+Students can enroll in courses and check their study list on R'Web prior to the deadlines as outlined here: https://registrar.ucr.edu/calendar.

 Generally, you should be able to self-enroll in R'Web during your open enrollment.
-If you are unable to enroll yourself in R'Web (e.g. not meeting the pre-requisites etc.), follow the applicable procedure below:
+Some courses have enrollment restrictions.
+Here are some common reasons you may encounter an error enrolling in R'Web: